Dodgers confident going into NL wild-card series vs Brewers

 DODGERS OFFENSE

 Besides Bellinger, the Dodgers’ other key left-handed hitters — Max Muncy and Joc Pederson — have struggled.
-Muncy batted .192 and Pederson hit .190, so all they’ll be looking to bust out during the postseason.
+Muncy batted .192 and Pederson hit .190, so they’ll all be looking to bust out during the postseason.
 Their collective slump was covered by the performance of Betts, Corey Seager’s return to form and Will Smith’s offensive emergence.
-Smith is hitting .348 this month, with 12 runs, 14 RBI and an OPS of 1.048.
+Smith is hitting .348 this month, with 12 runs, 14 RBIs and an OPS of 1.048.
 Turner was limited to 10 games this month because of a strained hamstring, but the third baseman known for his breakout postseason performances still hit .394.

 BREWERS PITCHING

 The Brewers took a major hit when Corbin Burnes went on the injured list last week with an oblique injury that will keep him out of this series.
 He was one of the NL’s top starters with a 4-1 record and 2.11 ERA.
-Burnes’ absence puts extra pressure on Brandon Woodruff, who was 3-5 with a 3.05 ERA, and would be working on short rest if he goes in Game 1.
+Burnes’ absence puts extra pressure on Brandon Woodruff, who was 3-5 with a 3.05 ERA and will start Game 2.
 He came up big last weekend with 10 strikeouts over eight shutout innings in a must-win game.

 Former Dodgers pitcher Brett Anderson is dealing with a blister that forced him out of the final game of the season.
+Counsell offered no update on Anderson’s status Tuesday.
 Milwaukee’s other starters — Josh Lindblom and Adrian Houser — both have ERAs over 5.00.

 Don’t forget, though, the Brewers forced the Dodgers to seven games in the NLCS two years ago by cobbling together innings from multiple pitchers.

 AP Sports Writer Steve Megargee in Milwaukee contributed to this report.